Common Car Accidents Injuries in Albuquerque

 Harm suffered in auto collisions usually consists of impact or penetrating injuries.
-An impact injury is physical trauma that results from an individual’s body colliding with an object.
-In car accidents, a person can sustain this type of harm when the victim collides with the inside of the vehicle.
-A penetrating injury is physical trauma that occurs when an object pierces the body.
+An impact injury is a physical trauma that results from an individual’s body colliding with an object.
+In-car accidents, a person can sustain this type of harm when the victim collides with the vehicle inside.
+A penetrating injury is a physical trauma when an object pierces the body.
 For example, shattered glass may pierce a victim’s vital organ in a car crash.
 Impact and penetrating injuries typically lead to:

 - Knee Injuries

 - Broken bones